shivraj-debug/X-Chat-Xion/README.md

 ## Support
 If you have questions or need help:
-- Email us at shivrajstm2002@gmail.com
+- Email me at shivrajstm2002@gmail.com